 IgA nephropathy care at Mayo Clinic

-- Your Mayo Clinic care team.
-Specialists from nephrology, hypertension and pathology work as a team in the diagnosis and treatment of people with IgA nephropathy.
+Specialists from nephrology, hypertension and pathology work together in the diagnosis and treatment of people with IgA nephropathy.
 They also work with your local doctor to coordinate follow-up care.

 The Mayo Clinic experience and patient stories